mccdgm/student-resources/resources.md

 * [Flickr Creative Commons](https://www.flickr.com/creativecommons/) Photos released under a Creative Commons license, which vary from totally-free to attribution-required to non-commercial use (and other permutations)
 * [FoodiesFeed](http://foodiesfeed.com/) For those who can't resist taking a picture of their food
 * [Gratisography](http://www.gratisography.com/) New images added weekly
+* [IM Creator Free](http://www.imcreator.com/free) A curated collection of free web design resources, all for commercial use.
 * [Jay Mantri](http://jaymantri.com/)
 * [Little Visuals](http://littlevisuals.co/)
 * [New Old Stock](http://nos.twnsnd.co/) New Old Stock publishes vintage photos from the Public Archives that are free of known copyright restrictions.
 If you have any photos like that, you can submit them.